Satisfying the appetite for growth

 Harmonized processes and standardized forms, contracts and payroll cut off times.

 Applied robotic process automation (RPA), eliminating bottlenecks that impede the delivery of “hire-to-retire” services.

 Used automation and analytics to ensure the company met the US government’s requirements for employee recordkeeping and payroll accounting accuracy.

 Streamlining Accounting to Reporting (A2R) processes to ensure teams meet regulatory obligations.

 Increasing visibility into transactions, journal entries and finance statements—including reasons for delays.

 Monitoring controls and compliance of daily deliverables to ensure activities have a timely close.

-Establishing expert functional teams to spearhead performance improvements in the areas of Cash and Banking, Management Reporting and Intercompany Accounting.
+Establishing expert functional teams to spearhead performance improvements in Cash & Banking, Management Reporting and Intercompany Accounting.

 Setting up an Intercompany Center of Excellence to reduce financial imbalances between entities within the company.